-Programs provided by campus safety include, but are not limited to, the following:
+Programs provided by campus safety include, but are not limited to the following:

-Alcohol and Other Drug Awareness Training Programs: Alcohol and other drug awareness training programs, such as the Training for Intervention ProcedureS (TIPS) certification program designed to prevent intoxication, underage drinking, and drunk driving, are offered by campus safety various times throughout the academic year.
+- Alcohol and Other Drug Awareness Training Programs: Alcohol and other drug awareness training programs, such as the Training for Intervention ProcedureS (TIPS) certification program designed to prevent intoxication, underage drinking, and drunk driving, are offered by campus safety at various times throughout the academic year. - Community Leader Training: Campus safety officers throughout the year assist the Office of Residential Life with community leader training, from alcohol and drug awareness to personal safety and security. - Building Security Campaign: This crime prevention program involves leaving door hangers, with reminders to lock doors, on residential hall student rooms that are found unlocked and unattended.
+This program is conducted at the beginning of each new academic year and whenever student residence room thefts occur on campus.